civilKaos82/poll-database-design-challenge/README.md

 ## Releases
 ### Release 0: Design a Schema to Support Polling
 Design a database schema to support the polling described in the *Summary*.
-Each of the questions in presented in the *Summary* should be answerable based on our schema design.
+Each of the questions presented in the *Summary* should be answerable based on our schema design.

 Use [SQL Designer][] to create a visual representation of the schema.
 When we're done, [take a screenshot][mac screenshot instructions] of the final schema design.
 Add the screenshot image to the challenge directory and use git to commit the change.